open-xml-templating/docxtemplater/docs/source/errors.rst

 closing_tag_does_not_match_opening_tag
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This happens when a loop is closed but doesn't match the opening tag, for example :
+This happens when a loop is closed but doesn't match the opening tag, for example:

 .. code-block:: text